BAD ENGINEERING IDEAS

 where EM forces allow atoms to radiate energy away without having to directly transfer

-than the other options.
+other two options.

 For any kind of space combat, with any kind of weapon system, you will be generating a